Detailed course offerings (Time Schedule) are available for

 T CRIM 434 Criminal Homicide (5) SSc

 Examines the causes, forms, and consequences of homicide offending and victimization.
 Explores the patterns and characteristics of various forms of homicide.
-Analyzes the effectiveness of solutions and interventions both within and beyond criminal justice systems.
+Analyzes the effectiveness of solutions and interventions both within and beyond criminal legal systems.
+Course overlaps with: SOC 275.

 View course details in MyPlan: T CRIM 434

-Explores terrorism and counterterrorism organizations from a criminal justice perspective.
-Traces the evolution of domestic and international terrorism organizations and networks within the United States and globally, including their motivations and tactics, and counterterrorism strategies used by law enforcement.
+Explores terrorism and counterterrorism organizations from a criminological perspective.
+Traces the evolution of domestic and international terrorism organizations and networks within the United States and globally, including motivations and tactics, and the counterterrorism strategies used by law enforcement.
 Analyzes the social construction of terrorism in academic and popular discourses.

 View course details in MyPlan: T CRIM 435